Code-Institute-Submissions/reviewsfromkids/TEST.md

     - Form with checkboxes for sports.
     - Finish button to go to results.
     - Back button to go to step 2.
-- Select the following sports: [vastleggen welke sports].
+- Select the following sports: rugby and football.
 - Click "finish".

 ##### book_finder_user_4